hao-beixi/f22-assignments/SETUP2_ROSWorkspace.md

 $ pip install --upgrade --user pip  # upgrade pip
 $ pip install --user gdown          # install library to download Shutter simulation
 ```

+> If you don't have `pip` installed, follow [these instructions](https://linuxconfig.org/how-to-install-pip-on-ubuntu-18-04-bionic-beaver) to install it.

 When running commands on a terminal, pay attention to the information that is printed in the terminal.
 If you see any errors,
 please post them in Slack and/or communicate with the course T.F.